Looking for a go-to agreed-upon CDP definition from industry experts — the answer to the still-popular question: “What is a customer data platform?”

 CDP definition #3: Forrester

-- Marketers often have to do more legwork than expected in standing up their CDP, but the “why” behind this matters a lot.
-For example, if IT promised you a feed of transactional data that, upon importing, turned out to have a bunch of issues in it, the CDP did indeed reveal that issue which can be a blocker to standing up a use case, but it’s more a reflection of the state of data management than a buyer’s mistake or a CDP failing.
+- 4) Marketers often have to do more legwork than expected in setting up a CDP, but the “why” behind this matters a lot.
+For example, if IT promised a feed of transactional data that, upon importing, turned out to have a bunch of issues, the CDP did indeed reveal that issue which can be a blocker to standing up a use case, but it’s more a reflection of the state of data management than a buyer’s mistake or a CDP failing.

 As you can see, the confusion around CDPs isn’t limited to buyers.

-Without a clear definition of what is and isn’t a CDP, we get long lists of “CDPs” when, arguably, there are many that are more complimentary than competitive (somewhat accessible to other systems, but not fully integrated like legit CDPs).
+Without a clear definition of what is and isn’t a CDP, we get long lists of “CDPs” when, arguably, there are many that are more complimentary than competitive.
+(That is to say, somewhat accessible to other systems, but not fully integrated like legit CDPs).

-Problem: Marketers not getting CDP guidance they need
+Problem: Marketers (and other teams) not getting CDP guidance they need

-The CDP is in a unique category of its very own.
-Many of its features have existed (and do exist) in other solutions, but haven’t previously been brought together to solve for this particular problem:
+The CDP is in a unique tech category.
+Many of its features have existed (and do exist) in other tools, but haven’t previously been brought together to solve for a particular problem:

 - The need for data unification and activation by marketing and other growth-focused teams (e.g., customer experience, analytics, digital product and experience)

 In other words, the CDP provides a whole that is greater than the sum of its parts.

 But those charged with identifying ideal solutions for their tech stacks can’t create a short list for an RFP of CDPs.
 They don’t have a guide to help them distinguish between types of CDPs or understand how each would approach solutions to their challenges.

-Why you need a CDP should be fundamental to choosing one for your business.
+Why you need a CDP should be fundamental to choosing one for your company.

 For example, knowing how an ESP works, you might assume segmentation means a static list.
-Then, you might not ask about real-time segmentation as part of your evaluation of a CDP.
+Then, you might not ask about real-time segmentation as part of your CDP evaluation.

-There are so many critical questions that are keeping prospective buyers up at night, such as:
+There are so many critical questions that keep prospective CDP buyers up at night:

-Solution: Using CDP proficiency framework to find best one
+Solution: Using a CDP proficiency framework to find best platform

-While some vendors focus almost exclusively on identity resolution, others focus on partnerships that allow you to use data to improve the CX and offer better customer service.
+While some vendors focus exclusively on identity resolution, others focus on partnerships that allow you to use data to improve the CX and offer better customer service.

 BlueConic’s model for this is collect, segment, and activate.

-As with any tech, certain CDP vendors will be a better fit for your needs, depending on their respective strengths in terms of capabilities.
+As with any tech, certain customer data platform vendors will be a better fit for your particular business needs, depending on their respective strengths in terms of capabilities.

-The point is this: Start with your most pressing CDP use cases in your evaluation process so you can narrow down the vendors for your short list.
-One way you can do this is by using tools like our CDP Proficiency Framework.
+The point is: Start with your most pressing CDP use cases in your evaluation process so you can ultimately narrow down prospective vendors for your short list.

 You’ll come across myriad CDP definitions in your Googling.
 What it really boils down to during your CDP research, though, is finding a platform that fits your unique data needs.